mkonicek/coding-time/content/blog/wordle/index.md

 Time spent (all 2k games): 54s
 ```

-Here is a quick overview of the algorithms described below.
+Before we begin, here is a quick overview of the algorithms described below.
 Each was tested on 2315 games of Wordle.
 These are the 2315 words used in the real game, as found in the website's source code.

 | Algorithm                    | Unsolved | Average attemps | Time (2k) |
 | ---------------------------- | -------- | --------------- | --------- |